 2) Seaweed Farms, Nusa Lembongan

 This seaweed farm off the island of Bali has an average harvest of 50,000 pounds per month.
-Once the seaweed is extracted from water it is dried by the sun for 3-7 days depending on the season.
+Once the seaweed is extracted from the water it is dried by the sun for 3-7 days depending on the season.

 3) Soekarno Hatta International Airport, Jakarta

-Soekarno-Hatta International airport in Jakarta is the 9th busiest airport in the world, serving approximately 57.8 million passengers each year.
+Soekarno-Hatta International Airport in Jakarta is the 9th busiest airport in the world, serving approximately 57.8 million passengers each year.
 The boarding pavilions are examples of classic Indonesian architecture with roofs built in the Javanese stepped-roof style.

 4) Palm Oil Plantation – Pahang, Malaysia

 The rapid expansion of palm oil plantations in the world’s tropical regions, particularly in Indonesia, is becoming an increasingly significant source of carbon emissions.
-Clearing the native trees to allow for the expansion of plantations as seen here in the Malaysian state of Pahang will add more than 558 million metric tons of carbon dioxide into the atmosphere by 2020 — an amount greater than all of Canada’s current fossil fuel emissions.
-The oil is most commonly used as a cooking ingredient in Africa, Asia, and Brazil. - Daily Overview
+Clearing the native trees to allow for the expansion of plantations as seen here in the Malaysian state of Pahang will add more than 558 million metric tonnes of carbon dioxide into the atmosphere by 2020 — an amount greater than all of Canada’s current fossil fuel emissions.
+The oil is most commonly used as a cooking ingredient in Africa, Asia, and Brazil. – Daily Overview